minhnguyencrypted/cinemax-site/README.md

 With the Web Server running, on your web browser, go to `localhost` or `127.0.0.1` to see the site.

+For HTML files, you can directly view them using your web browser, however, some PHP integrations won't work and
+may cause errors.

 ## Contributing to our project
 You are very welcomed to contribute to our project.
 See `CONTRIBUTING.md` file for our guidelines to contributions.
 Make sure you follow the code style guidelines described in `*_STYLES.md` files.